isleshocky77/deskdotcom_article_export/README.md

 - Go in settings
 - In API panel, click Add "*API Application*" and get the credentials

-In `script.rb`, add your API credentials and your desk subdomain.
+Copy `.env.dist` to `.env`, and update your API credentials and desk.com subdomain.

 ## Usage